Cyclone1070/docsreader/src/tailwind/markdown/docs/installation/framework-guides/gatsby.md

 #### Enable the Gatsby PostCSS plugin

 In your `gatsby-config.js` file, enable `gatsby-plugin-postcss`.
-See<!-- --> [the plugin's documentation](https://www.gatsbyjs.com/plugins/gatsby-plugin-postcss/) for more information.
+See [the plugin's documentation](https://www.gatsbyjs.com/plugins/gatsby-plugin-postcss/) for more information.

 gatsby-config.js